cyrus-and/synchttp/README.md

 synchttp
 ========

-Synchronous Node.js HTTP for API testing/scripting/automation.
+Synchronous Node.js HTTP and WebSocket library for API testing, scripting or automation.

 Installation
 ------------